-Canterbury Cathedral (Dean and Chapter of Canterbury) makes available information, materials and products on this web site, subject to the following terms and conditions.
+Canterbury Cathedral (Chapter of Canterbury) makes available information, materials and products on this web site, subject to the following terms and conditions.
 By accessing any part of this site, you will be deemed to have accepted these terms and conditions in full.
 Canterbury Cathedral reserves the right to change these terms and conditions from time to time at its sole discretion.

 Any questions or comments concerning these conditions of use should be directed to the IT Department.

-Whilst Canterbury Cathedral endeavours to ensure that this website is normally available 24 hours a day, Canterbury Cathedral will not be liable if for any reason the site is unavailable at any time or for any period.
+Whilst we endeavour to ensure that this website is normally available 24 hours a day, we will not be liable if for any reason the site is unavailable at any time or for any period.

 Access to this site may be suspended temporarily or permanently and without notice.

 Please be aware that portions of this site may not function properly if you disable cookies.
-Canterbury Cathedral accepts no liability for loss of functionality as a result of disabling or blocking cookies.
+We accept no liability for loss of functionality as a result of disabling or blocking cookies.
 See below for details of our cookie usage.

 Unless otherwise stated, the copyright and any other rights in all material on this web site are owned by Canterbury Cathedral.

 Except as specifically permitted in particular areas of this site, none of the information on this site may be reproduced in any form or by any means without prior written permission from Canterbury Cathedral.

 No part of this site may be reproduced or stored in any other web site or included in any public or private electronic retrieval system or service without the Cathedral’s prior written permission.

 The trade marks, logos and services marks (‘Marks’) displayed on this site are the property of Canterbury Cathedral, its licensor or other third parties.
 You may not use any of the Marks without the prior written consent of Canterbury Cathedral or the third party who owns the relevant Mark.